About the Company

 Massive Amounts of Data Need Real Time Incident Detection

-Rubicon’s Tech Ops team monitors each of its CPUs, racks and data centers.
+Magnite’s Tech Ops team monitors each of its CPUs, racks and data centers.
 This team, however, cannot monitor more complex aspects of business and trends, and certainly not in real time.
-For example, Rubicon needs real-time insight if a large institutional buyer moves off its normal transaction trend by any percentage in one of the global data centers at any hour of the day or night in order to understand if something is wrong.
+For example, Magnite needs real-time insight if a large institutional buyer moves off its normal transaction trend by any percentage in one of the global data centers at any hour of the day or night in order to understand if something is wrong.
 Deviations can have a devastating effect on the exchange if there is a lag in addressing it with the customer.

-Currently, Rubicon works with many demand-side platforms (DSPs) across its global data centers in different time zones.
+Currently, Magnite works with many demand-side platforms (DSPs) across its global data centers in different time zones.
 Along the bid stream, there are many potential areas for communication or technical breakdown, which would prevent the bid from going into the auction, and negatively affect overall bid health.

 Anodot Simplifies Real-Time Analytics